-Using fake tan when having laser hair removal can cause major issues with laser and if this is present on your skin may lead to a severe reaction lasting a number of days, please make sure you follow our guidelines to prevent your treatment having to be cancelled on the day due to tan.
+Using fake tan when having laser hair removal can cause major issues with laser.
+If this is present on your skin may lead to a severe reaction lasting a number of days.
+Please make sure you follow our guidelines to prevent your treatment from having to be cancelled on the day due to tan.

 Can you wear fake tan after laser hair removal?

-Yes, you can wear fake tan after your session of laser hair removal but we would recommend waiting 4-5 days after your session before applying this to your treatment area.
+Yes, you can wear fake tan after your session of laser hair removal.
+We would recommend waiting 4-5 days after your session before applying this to your treatment area.

 Why can’t you use fake tan directly after laser hair removal?

-The skin and the hair follicles will remain sensitive for a time after your laser hair removal session, erythema (redness) and follicular oedema (swelling) are normal side effects from laser and normally disappear within a few hours but may last a few days depending on your skin’s sensitivity.
+The skin and the hair follicles will remain sensitive for a time after your laser hair removal session.
+Erythema (redness) and follicular oedema (swelling) are normal side effects from laser and normally disappear within a few hours.
+These may last a few days depending on your skin’s sensitivity.

 It is important that the skin remains free from all irritants at this time to minimise the possibility of an adverse skin reaction.
 If tan is applied to the skin while it is recovering from laser treatment the chemicals within the tanning formulation may cause the skin to become irritated resulting in a rash or infection.

-If you will be using fake tan on your treatment area throughout your course of treatments we would recommend test patching a small section of skin with tan 4-5 days after your second session of laser to check for any reactions.
-Wait 24 hours after this has been applied and if no reaction occurs you know that it is safe to apply your tanning solution to your entire treatment area.
+If you will be using fake tan on your treatment area throughout your course of treatments we would recommend test patching a small section of skin.
+Do this 4-5 days after your second session of laser to check for any reactions.
+Wait 24 hours after this has been applied and if no reaction occurs.
+This way you know that it is safe to apply your tanning solution to your entire treatment area.

 How long after your laser session do you have to wait before applying fake tan?

-Please note that clients with extremely sensitive skin should wait an extra day or two if necessary until their skin has completely returned to normal before applying any topical product on their skin.
+Please note that clients with extremely sensitive skin should wait an extra day or two if necessary.
+Wait until the skin has completely returned to normal before applying any topical product on their skin.